Click consonant: Variation among languages

 Each language below is illustrated with Ʞ as a placeholder for the different click types.
 Under each language are the orthography (in italics, with old forms in parentheses), the researchers' transcription (in angle brackets), or allophonic variation (in [brackets]).
-Some languages also have labialised or prenasalised clicks as well as those listed below.
+Some languages also have labialised or prenasalised clicks in addition to those listed below.

 Yeyi also has prenasalised /ŋᶢꞰ/.
 The original researchers believe that [Ʞʰ] and [Ʞχ] are allophones.

 A DoBeS (2008) study of the Western ǃXoo dialect of Taa found several new manners: creaky voiced (the voiced equivalent of glottalised oral), breathy-voiced nasal, prenasalised glottalised (the voiced equivalent of glottalised) and a (pre)voiced ejective.
 These extra voiced clicks reflect Western ǃXoo morphology, where many nouns form their plural by voicing their initial consonant.
 DoBeS analyses most Taa clicks as clusters, leaving nine basic manners (marked with asterisks in the table).
 This comes close to Miller's distinction between simple and contour clicks, shaded light and medium grey in the table.